 Do your part to prevent droughts, starting with your debit card

-Aspiration is an online financial platform that allows you to fight climate change using just a debit card in your pocket.
+Aspiration is an online financial platform that allows you to fight climate change using just an eco-friendly debit card in your pocket.

-Through our Plant Your Change program, customers can buy automatic carbon offsets by opting into our system which rounds up every transaction made to the nearest whole dollar and uses the spare change to buy carbon offset trees.
+Through our Plant Your Change program, customers can plant trees by opting into our system which rounds up every transaction made to the nearest whole dollar and uses the spare change to help pay for planting the trees.
 Customers only need to link their Aspiration debit card or a debit card from any major bank to our system.